-If Bitcoin can generate a trustable record of bitcoin transactions, without needing a central owner or controller, can Bitcoin or a similar technology be used to generate a trustable record of other trust-important information?
-Consider birth certificates, college transcripts, patent filings, land ownership transactions, art ownership transactions2, supply-chain records, lab reports, and government transparency reports.
-Some of those examples can generate new records very fast.
+If Bitcoin can generate a trustable record of bitcoin transactions, without needing a central owner or controller, could Bitcoin or similar be used to generate a trustable record of other trust-important information?
+Consider birth certificates, college transcripts, patent filings, land ownership transactions, art ownership transactions2, supply-chain records, lab reports, or government transparency reports.
+Some of those examples generate a lot of records very fast.
 How much could Bitcoin handle?